ThisIsNoahEvans/Resizer/README.md

 # Resizer
-A simple tool to resize images in various formats.
+A simple and fast tool to resize images in various formats.

 ## Usage
 Resize images by specifying the file paths and desired sizes: